TinySAM: Pushing the Envelope for Efficient Segment Anything Model: Experiments

 \subsection{Everything Mode Acceleration}

 We evaluate our proposed hierarchical everything inference strategy on COCO validation set.
 Latency benchmarks are conducted on a single NVIDIA V100 GPU for everything mode.
-We sample 100 images with the least \emph{img\_id} from val2017 and conduct everything mode inference on these samples.
+We sample 100 images with the least \emph{img\_id} from val2017 and conduct everything mode inference on these images.
 The threshold values used in the everything mode are all kept the same as default.
 The results are shown in Table~\ref{table:everything-mode-coco}.
-We apply the same threshold and stability score on the same model evaluated with different strategies to make a fair comparison.
-But they can be different between these models.
+We apply the same threshold and stability score on the same model evaluated with different strategies to make a fair comparison, but they can be different between these models.
 Our hierarchical strategy achieves comparable results compared with original $32\times 32$ points grid strategy while the cost of inference time is reduced by about $50\%$.
-Figure~\ref{figs:visual-everything-mode} shows the visual comparison between points grid strategy and the proposed hierarchical strategy.
-We can find that the proposed hierarchical strategy avoids the over-finegrained segmentation of objects in some cases which makes up for some losses of IoU.
-More visual results of the efficient everything mode inference is shown in Figure~\ref{figs:selected-images}.
+Figure~\ref{figs:hie-mid-res} shows the intermediate visual results of the hierarchical strategy.
+We can see that the 1st round of sparse inference has segmented and removed the large objects, the remained points focus more on the small objects.
+This self-adaptive hierarchical strategy efficiently reduces the computation redundancy and maintains the high accuracy.
+More visual results are shown in the appendix.